Gudni Kristinsson, who has led our Iceland Gay Getaways since 2012, is best remembered by guests for his delicious smile and huggable persona.

 Finally, the Parade is the highlight.

-What else can Out Adventurers look forward to on the Iceland tour?
+What else can Out Adventurers look forward to on the Iceland Countryside & Reykjavik Pride Tour?
 Highlights of the trip, etc.

 Well we do two tours; a summer Reykjavik Pride tour and a winter tour.